 Spenser is at his wits end – he has been dealing with insurance for the past 2 weeks, and now it looks like we’ve reached a dead end.
 Spenser excuses himself to go on a long meditative bike ride, and I get on the phone.

 I call Geico.
-I’ve recently learned they are insurance brokers, and not an actual insurance firm, and they also have people they call “RV experts” so I figured I’d start there.
+I’ve recently learned from Allstate insurance reviews that they are insurance brokers, and not an actual insurance firm, and they also have people they call “RV experts” so I figured I’d start there.

-An hour later, after getting passed around to a few poeple, and working my way up to a supervisor,
+An hour later, after getting passed around to a few people, and working my way up to a supervisor,

 We have no underwriters¹ who will insure you.

 Why?
-Because it’s a converted cargo trailer.
+Because it’s a converted cargo trailer and not a recreational vehicle like the jayco travel trailers.
 They’ll insure a cargo/utility trailer.
 They’ll insure a travel trailer that has been modified in any way imaginable, but they will not insure a cargo trailer that has been converted for people to live in.
 The Geico rep recommends we call an independent insurance broker.

 Back to square one.
 Back to Google.
 There had to be someone else in the world wide web that was in a similar position to us.